stuntrally/stuntrally3/docs/Tasks.md

 I guess some are easy to implement but don't sound too fancy.
 Others would be cool but are difficult to implement.
 Would be good to have a .cfg file where you could add/edit those.
 And the range should be high, starting from simple stuff that will happen for new players,
-and endnig in achievements for me (or very committed players) like drove all champs etc.
+and ending in achievements for me (or very committed players) like drove all champs etc.

 ----